The Difference Between Conscious and Subconscious Mind – Which One is More Powerful?

 Once we learn how to walk, it is a habit and we do not need to learn it again.
-Without subconscious mind, we would have to relearn it every day again.
+Without a subconscious mind, we would have to relearn it every day again.

-When we started to learn a new skill such as driving a car, we were doing it consciously and it took us some time before new habit was programmed into our mind.
+When we started to learn a new skill such as driving a car, we were doing it consciously and it took us some time before a new habit was programmed into our mind.

 Today, we are driving and having a discussion with the passenger sitting next to us at the same time.
 While we are engaged in the conversation, our subconscious mind is driving the car.

 Our subconscious mind is a database of downloaded programs derived from recording behaviors of others.
 It is formed from the last trimester of pregnancy through the first seven years of our life.
 Psychology reveals that up to 70% of these “recordings” are disempowering and limiting.

 The function of our subconscious mind is to store and retrieve data.
 We store our memories, habits, beliefs, and self-image there.
 It has to ensure that we respond exactly the way we are programmed.

 Our subconscious mind is designed to protect us.
 It observes both our surroundings and the body’s internal awareness, reads the environmental signals, and immediately engages previously learned behaviors, without awareness of the conscious mind.